Bradley Garrett: Controversy

-Garrett has been criticised for being too close to his project participants and failing to maintain objective distance as a researcher.
+Garrett has been criticized for being too close to his project participants and failing to maintain objective distance as a researcher.
+He was once engaged to one of his project participants, the British artist Lucy Sparrow.
 In 2011, four of his project participants were arrested inside the London Tube on Easter.
 Garrett himself was later also arrested at Heathrow Airport by British Transport Police investigating the group's means of access to abandoned Tube stations.
-Garrett maintains that he does ethnography in the tradition of the Chicago school and claims the only way to understand a culture is to become fully immersed in it.
-The charges against Garrett concluded with a three-year conditional discharge and a £2000 fine being issued by the court.
+Criminal property damage charges against Garrett concluded with a three-year conditional discharge and a £2000 fine being issued by the court.
+Garrett claims that he does ethnography in the tradition of the Chicago school and argued that his actions were necessary to understand a culture fully.

-Will Self came to the defence of Garrett and the urban explorers, writing in the London Evening Standard that "place-hackers are performing a valuable service by reminding us that the city should, in principle, belong to its citizens" University of Oxford Halford Mackinder Professor of Geography Professor Danny Dorling also spoke out at the end of the case, contending that the prosecution had been a fundamental breach of academic liberty.
-In an interview with The Guardian in 2016, Garrett said "I realise that the trauma we were subjected to was actually the point.
-What the British Transport police wanted to do was stop me from publishing photos [of the sites visited] and stop me from writing about this thing, because what we did undermined their narrative of security."
+Writer Will Self defended Garrett and the urban explorers, writing in the London Evening Standard that "place-hackers are performing a valuable service by reminding us that the city should, in principle, belong to its citizens" University of Oxford Halford Mackinder Professor of Geography Professor Danny Dorling also spoke out at the end of the case, contending that the prosecution had been a fundamental breach of academic liberty.
+In an interview with The Guardian in 2016, Garrett claimed that the purpose of his prosecution was to subject "trauma" onto him and his colleagues, in order to prevent further publication on the issue, which he believed "undermined their narrative of security."

-A 2018 European Ethics Framework published by PRO-RES suggested that Garrett's research was ethically problematic because, "Garrett adopts various professional and personal roles – sometimes he is an ethnographer, sometimes an urban explorer, sometimes a political activist, film-maker or gonzo journalist."
+A 2018 European Ethics Framework published by PRO-RES suggested that Garrett's research was ethically problematic.

 Popular references

 In the 2015 book of short stories Three Moments of an Explosion: Stories by China Miéville, the character Infiltrex is based on Garrett.

 In the 2017 book The Last London by Iain Sinclair, Sinclair writes about how Garrett and friends in London had been busy constructing a network of illegal structures they called "urban bothies".
 Sinclair writes that "They are bivouacs, where people are free to rest, write, eat, sleep, disguised by black paint and a padlock.
 They look like any other workman's hut, within the dead zones of some of the most secure and spooked enclaves in the City of London."

 In the 2019 book Underland: A Deep Time Journey by Robert Macfarlane (writer), part of the chapter entitled "Invisible Cities" is based around Macfarlane's explorations with Garrett underground in London and Wales.
 Macfarlane also describes acting as a character witness in Garrett's trial with the London Consolidation Crew.
-He writes, "As well as a daredevil adventurer's streak, Bradley had an archaeologist's interest in contemporary forms of obsolescence, and a natural historian's interest in how the wild returned to abandoned places...
-I came to associate my time away with Bradley with adrenaline, alcohol, and extreme fatigue."
+Garrett is also a character in the 2025 Underland documentary directed by Rob Petit for Sandbox Films.